-As detailed in Section 3.2.4.4 and consistent with NPDES permit requirements ultimately issued by the RWQCB, CDFW will address NPDES reporting details and documents as permit language for the Project is developed.
-CDFW is currently in the process of developing the NPDES permit requirements for the FCFH site.
+As detailed in Section 3.2.4.4 and consistent with NPDES wastewater permit requirements to be issued by the RWQCB, CDFW will address NPDES wastewater reporting details and documents as permit language is developed.
+CDFW is currently in the process of developing the NPDES wastewater permit requirements for the FCFH site.